SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/01-working-with-openrefine.md

 Note that at step 1, you could upload data in a standard form from a web address by selecting `Get data from` `Web Addresses (URLs)`.

+> ## Original raw data remains unchanged
+> When you import your data in OpenRefine, it creates a separate project and a copy of your data so you original raw
+>data remains unchanged.
+Any changes to the data in the cleaning steps to follow are done to the copy within your project.
+{: .testimonial}

+Let's now start exploring and getting a higher-level overview of our data - sumarising and looking for potential outliers and errors.

 ## Data faceting

 Data faceting is exploring data by applying multiple filters.